Topological K-theory of complex noncommutative spaces: Introduction

 The aim of the paper is to give a construction of topological K-theory for dg-categories over $\C$ which satisfies all the expected properties.
 These properties are summarized in the following main theorem.
-We denote by $\dgcatc$ the category of $\C$-dg-categories, $Sp$ the category of symmetric spectra, $\ktopu$ is the usual nonconnective topological K-theory, $\BU=\ktopu(\ast)$ is the usual spectrum of topological K-theory, and $\unit$ the dg-category with one object and the algebra $\C$ as endomorphisms.
+We denote by $\dgcatc$ the category of $\C$-dg-categories, $Sp$ the category of symmetric spectra, $\ktopu$ is the usual nonconnective topological K-theory, $\kn$ the algebraic K-theory, $\hcn$ the negative cyclic homology, $\hp$ the periodic cyclic homology, $\BU=\ktopu(\ast)$ is the usual spectrum of topological K-theory, and $\unit$ the dg-category with one object and $\C$ as endomorphism ring.

 \begin{theo} There exists a functor $\ktop : \dgcatc \lmo Sp$, called the topological K-theory of noncommutative spaces, which satisfies the following properties. \begin{description} \item[a.] $\ktop(\unit) \simeq \BU$ in the homotopy category of spectra. \item[b.]
-If $X$ is a smooth $\C$-scheme of finite type, then there exists a functorial isomorphism
+If $X$ is a separated $\C$-scheme of finite type, then there exists a functorial isomorphism

 where $\lpe(X)$ is the dg-category of perfect complexes of quasi-coherent $\ocal_X$-modules on $X$. \item[c.] $\ktop$ commutes with filtered colimits, is Morita-invariant and sends exact sequences of dg-categories to distinguished triangles in the triangulated homotopy category of spectra. \item[d.]
 For any dg-category $T$, there exists a functorial commutative square in the homotopy category of spectra,